How to Plan a Trip to Alofi

 - Cycle the coast and bush trails

-Romantic Accommodation in Alofi
+Romantic Accommodations in Alofi

 Family Holidays in Alofi

 Alofi presents a down-to-earth getaway for families in the South Pacific.
 There are no kids’ clubs and no babysitters, Alofi is about spending time together, educating the little ones on nature and different ways of life, as well as having endless fun!
 With short family-friendly walks, nature tours and even mini golf, there’s plenty of outdoor fun to be had in Alofi.
-Learn more in The Guide to Alofi for Families.
+Learn more in The Travel Guide to Niue for Families.

 Things to Do in Alofi with Kids